nbashir97/ALSPAC-Imputation/README.md

 The `config.json` contains paths to the appropriate directories and is user-specific.
 It should be stored in your home directory.

-The file structure I used was as follows (individual files omitted):
+The file structure I used was as follows (individual files are omitted, except for config):

 ```
+home
+|     config.json
 alspac
 +-----combined
 +-----helpers